CS107-off-piste/cs107-FinalProject/README.md

 This repository is configured to work with Travis CI.
 With every commit, the following actions are performed.
 * The code is compiled using the `gcc` compiler.
-* If the compilation is successful, the binary is executed and `gcov` is used to analyse what portion of code is covered.
+* If the compilation is successful, the binary is executed and `lcov` is used to analyse what portion of code is covered.
 The code coverage results are provided on CodeCov.
+* Creating a tag on Github will trigger a build on TravisCI and a Github release will be created with the compiled `.so` file.